Jineeshak/jineeshak.github.io/_posts/2024-02-21-Unauthenticated Email Enumeration via API Fuzzing.md

 ```sql
 SELECT * FROM users WHERE email LIKE "%"
 ```
-Further testing this endpoint i figured out the true and false case for the email address existence
+Further testing this endpoint i figured out the true and false case for the email address existence.

 ##### False Response Case:
 ```